Joan Birman: Career

-In 2017, she endowed the Joan and Joseph Birman Fellowship for Women Scholars at the American Mathematical Society to support mathematical research by mid-career women.

 Work

 According to her MathSciNet author profile, Birman's scientific work includes 106 research publications and over 300 published reviews in Math Reviews.
 She is the author of the research monograph Braids, Links, and Mapping Class Groups.

 Recognition

 In 1974, Birman was selected as a Sloan Research Fellow by the Alfred P. Sloan Foundation.

-In 1987, she was selected by the Association for Women in Mathematics to be a Noether Lecturer; this lecture honors women who have made fundamental and sustained contributions to the mathematical sciences.

 In 1994, she was selected as a Guggenheim Foundation Fellow by the John Simon Guggenheim Memorial Foundation.
 In 1996, the Mathematical Association of America awarded Birman the Chauvenet Prize, "the highest award for mathematical expository writing" for her 1993 essay New Points of View in Knot Theory.
+In 1997, Birman received an honorary doctorate from the Technion Israel Institute of Technology.

 In 2003, Birman was elected to the European Academy of Sciences.
 In 2005, she won the New York City Mayor's Award for Excellence in Science and Technology.

-Birman received an honorary doctorate from the Technion Israel Institute of Technology.